cozyGarage/resume_engine/README.md

 ## Features

 - OS X, Linux, and Windows.
-- Choose from dozens of FRESH or JSON Resume themes.
+- Choose from dozens of JSON Resume themes.
 - Private, local-only resume authoring and analysis.
 - Analyze your resume for keywords, gaps, and other metrics.
 - Store your resume data as a durable, versionable JSON or YAML document.
 - Generate polished resumes in multiple formats without violating [DRY][dry].
 - Output to HTML, Markdown, LaTeX, PDF, MS Word, JSON, YAML, plain text, or XML.
-- Validate resumes against the FRESH or JSON Resume schema.
+- Validate resumes against the JSON Resume schema.
 - Support for multiple input and output resumes.
-- Convert between FRESH and JSON Resume resumes.
+- Convert between JSON Resume resumes.
 - Use from your command line or [desktop][7].
 - Free and open-source through the MIT license.
 - Updated daily / weekly.
 Contributions are [welcome](CONTRIBUTING.md).